-The mission of WSWA is to strengthen the link between space public and societv through participation, education, and dialogue on the future of space activities, using UN-declared World Week, October 4-10 Space annually, as a focus.
+The mission of WSWA is to strengthen the

+link between and space society through public education, participation, and dialogue on the future of space activities, usina UNdeclared World Space Week.
+October 4-10 annually, as a focus.

-Supported by a global coordination network, WSWA works year-round to encourage the space and education sectors to hold events during WSW.
-The result is the largest network of spacesupporting organizations on Earth which participate in this annual event.
+Supported by a global coordination

+network, WSWA works year-round to encourage the space and education sectors to hold events during WSW.
+The result is the largest network of space-supporting organizations on Earth which participate in this annual event.
 WSWA supports these coordinators and participants with services to help maximize the visibility and impact of World Space Week.